Savelor/SQLAIRefactor/docs/OtherFunctions.md

 ## LIKE
 WHERE predicates that include a LIKE clause typically result in execution plans that are difficult to optimize.
 However, rewriting the LIKE condition using functions such as RIGHT and PATINDEX can lead to significantly more efficient execution plans.
 Tests show that this approach can reduce I/O operations, especially as table size increases.

-1. Wildcard on right, the plan is good enough:
+1. **Wildcard on right:**, the plan is good enough, no need to rewrite it.

 <table>
   <tr>